-The initial pediatric dose of mycophenolate sodium is 400 to 450 mg/m PO bid (total daily dose is 800 to 900 mg/m), rounded to the nearest capsule or tablet strength (maximum 720 mg per dose) (12).
+The initial pediatric dose of mycophenolate sodium is 432 mg/m2 PO bid, rounded to the nearest capsule or tablet strength (maximum 720 mg/dose) $^{(12)}$.

 Tablets should not be crushed, chewed or cut prior to ingesting.
 Tablets must be swallowed whole to maintain integrity of enteric coating (8).